sailordiary/probtheory-notes/README.md

-# probtheory-notes
+# Notes on probability theory, a book in progress
-Notes on probability theory 《概率论札记》
+# 概率论札记

-Created based on lectures by Prof. Fuzhou Gong（巩馥州） at UCAS.
+This book is created based Prof. Fuzhou Gong（巩馥州）'s lectures for undergraduates of mathematics major at UCAS.
+It has not been revised and there may be errors.